 Research Computing may deactivate accounts within 30 days of termination of the relationship which authorized them.
-Reasons for termination include: leaving UofSC, leaving a project at UofSC, or ending an active partnership with a UofSC researcher.
+Reasons for termination include: leaving USC, leaving a project at USC, or ending an active partnership with a USC researcher.

 Users must download any data or files they wish to keep prior to deactivation.